David Willey (journalist)

-Biography
+Early life and education

+David Willey was the grandson of an Italian master woodcarver, from Venice, and brought up in the town of Marlow in Buckinghamshire.
+He was educated at Sir William Borlase's Grammar School, a state grammar school in the town, followed by Queens' College at the University of Cambridge, where he studied law and modern languages.

-Willey read law and modern languages at Queens' College, Cambridge, where he was a member of the Cherubs dining society and The Bats (the college drama society), and went from there to a Reuters trainee post in Rome.
+Whilst at Cambridge, he was a member of the Cherubs dining society and The Bats (the college drama society).

+Life and career

+After graduation, Willey joined Reuters, at a trainee post in Rome, where he covered the signing of the Treaty of Rome, in 1957.
+One of his most vivid memories of that year was seeing a shepherd guiding a flock of several hundred sheep along one of Rome's main streets, the Via del Corso, early on a Sunday morning.

 This was followed by a period in Algeria (1960–64), where he worked as a freelance reporter after that country's independence from France in 1962.
 In 1964, he became the BBC's correspondent in East Africa.
 His career continued in 1965 with a spell in Asia, where he reported widely on the early part of the Vietnam War from Saigon, then the capital of South Vietnam.
 Also in 1965 he reported from Beijing for the BBC, becoming one of its first foreign correspondents to report from China since the communist revolution.
 He was based in London from 1969 to 1971 in the post of the corporation's Assistant Diplomatic Correspondent, becoming the BBC's Rome correspondent in August 1972.